-How Hybrid Water Heaters Will Work
+How a Hybrid Water Heater Works

-A solar water heating system
+A solar water heating system.

-Hybrid water heaters could save the average family hundreds -- possibly even thousands -- in energy costs each year.
+Hybrid water heaters could save the average family hundreds — possibly even thousands — in energy costs each year.

 iStockphoto/Georgios Alexandris